annelise-rasmussen/dbt_SamsSubs/core5_AnneliseRasmussen.md

     - This will open a terminal in the directory of your project within VSCode
 - Right click on the models directory and create a new folder inside of it.
 (Be careful not to create it inside of the example directory.)
 - Call this new folder `samssubs`
-- Right click on oliver and create a new file.
+- Right click on samssubs and create a new file.
 Name this file `_src_samssubs.yml`
-    - In this file we will add all of the sources for Oliver's tables
+    - In this file we will add all of the sources for Sam's Subs' tables
 - Populate the code that we will use in this file below:
 ```